probil/v-mask/README.md

 | N     | Number or letter             |
 | X     | Any symbol                   |
 | ?     | Optional (next character)    |

+For more complex masks (i.e. currency) you can pass an array or function.
+This is especially useful if you use the [text-mask](https://github.com/text-mask/text-mask/) addon [create-number-mask](https://github.com/text-mask/text-mask/tree/master/addons/#createnumbermask)

 ## :syringe: Tests